illinois-cs241/illinois-cs241.github.io/_docs/pied_piper.md

 Note that double quotes are used to create a single argument which may contain many spaces.
 So, in the above case, `argv[3]` in the main function would be the string `grep piano`.
 Note also that the arguments may contain escaped double quotes, which do not affect the scope of the arguments.

-In this MP, the argument parsing is done for you, so don't worry about implementing this, but keep it in mind when you are testing commands with double quotes in them.
+In this lab, the argument parsing is done for you, so don't worry about implementing this, but keep it in mind when you are testing commands with double quotes in them.

 If you're interested in how the parser works, it uses the `getopt` function to get the arguments specified by the flags `-i` and `-o`, then it uses `optind` to find the next argument, which is our first command.